amolabs/ecosim/README.tex.md

 AMO blockchain protocol execution or some environmental change.

 ### Teller
+Represents block generation process of the AMO blockchain protocol.
-- decrease the number of pending txs based on block size
+- process txs (decrease the number of pending txs)
 - calculate block and tx reward and increase active coins accordingly

+#### state change
+The number of processed txs is the mininum of the number of pending txs and maximum tx capacity of one simulation step.

 ### Depleter
 - convert small amount of active coins to lost coins (asset loss due to lost